drug-design/course/docs/chapters/protein-structure.md

 #### Secondary Structure

-The next level of protein structure, the secondary structure, includes local regular conformations of the polypeptide chain.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/secondary-structure-bcfd0f38'><i class='fa fa-play' aria-hidden='true'></i></button>The next level of protein structure, the secondary structure, includes local regular conformations of the polypeptide chain.
 The two major elements of the secondary structure are the &alpha;-helix and the &beta;-sheet.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer